navalnica/ComputerGraphics/README.md

 * JarvisConvexHull - create convex hull for the set of points on the plane
 * RectangularRegionPointsCount - count points on the plane that belong to the specified rectangular region
+* IsometricProjection - play with isometric projections of 3D object